relulz/Shortwave/README.md

 ![alt text](https://gitlab.gnome.org/World/Shortwave/raw/master/data/icons/hicolor/scalable/apps/de.haeckerfelix.Shortwave.svg "Logo")

-___
-**Shortwave is still in an early stage of development.
-It will be the successor of Gradio.**
-As long as Shortwave is still in development, you can still download Gradio from [here](https://flathub.org/apps/details/de.haeckerfelix.gradio).
-___

 ## Getting in Touch
 If you have any questions regarding the use or development of Shortwave, want to discuss design or simply hang out, please join us on our [#shortwave:matrix.org](https://matrix.to/#/#shortwave:matrix.org) channel.